Hearsay in United States law: Hearsay-within-hearsay

-Hearsay-within-hearsay, or "double hearsay," occurs when multiple out-of-court assertions appear in one statement.
+Hearsay-within-hearsay, or "double hearsay", occurs when multiple out-of-court assertions appear in one statement.
 For example, if a witness testifies, "Officer Lincoln told me that he interviewed the defendant Claire, who admitted that she committed the robbery."
 There are two layers of hearsay here; two out-of-court declarants.
 The first layer is what Officer Lincoln told the witness about conducting an interview.
 Officer Lincoln is the first declarant: "I interviewed the defendant."
 The second layer is what the defendant Claire told Officer Lincoln during that interview.
 Defendant Claire is the second declarant: "I committed the robbery."

 The Federal Rules clarify that each layer of hearsay must have an exemption or exception for the entire statement to be admissible.
 (F.R.E.
 805).
 The second layer of hearsay, what Defendant Claire said about the robbery, can be admitted as an opposing party's statement.
 But the first layer, Officer Lincoln's statement to the witness, still needs an exception or exemption for the entire statement to be admissible under the hearsay rules.

 Rationale.
-As legal evidence scholar Paul F. Rothstein describes the double-hearsay problem:"One child whispers to the next a message, who whispers it to the next, who whispers it to the next, etc., on down a long line of children.
-When the last child and the first child compare the message, it is usually found that the two are not very alike."
+As legal evidence scholar Paul F. Rothstein describes the double-hearsay problem: